ronlawrence/cardano.github.io/_posts/2017-03-08-qcon-reflections.md

 layout: post
 title: QCon conference reflections
 date: 2017-03-08
-author: Jason Lee
+author: j.lee
 categories: qcon conferences
 description: Reflections on the state of software engineering industry at QCon
 ---

 # QCon
 This was my first experience of [QCon](https://qconlondon.com/).
-I had seen some of the InfoQ material on the sister website and was hoping to see the quality reflected in the conference .
+I had seen some of the InfoQ material on the sister website and was hoping to see the quality reflected in the conference.
 I was not disappointed.
 The venue although cramped around the lifts and toilets was well presented and located.
 I rate the food highly- the attention to quality here was evident: beverages in every break, decent snacks and a balanced tasty but healthy lunch.
 Afterall if you don't have decent fuel in your engine, how can you expect the car to perform?

 # Tracks
 I'd been to other multi-day conferences where the tracks persisted across the whole duration, but here the tracks changed daily.
 I thought this worked really well, to fulfil the goal of keeping up with technology in a broad way.
+Each track is owned by a SME, who selects the topics- they presented each track in the morning to help illustrate the day ahead.

 # Topics
 I felt spoilt for choice- throughout the day I had trouble choosing because so many were enticing.
 I flitted between what would be applicable in the coming projects, genuine future gazing, geeking out on techy stuff and finding out about technologies I'd never heard of.